 Further, consistent with California Code of Regulations, title 14, section 15162, the Los Angeles Water Board has determined that no subsequent environmental documents shall be prepared because the Amendments do not involve new significant environmental effects, a substantial increase in the severity of previously identified significant effects, or mitigation measures or alternatives that are considerably different from those analyzed in the previous substitute environmental documentation.

 The regulatory action meets the “necessity” standard of the Administrative Procedures Act, Government Code section 11353, subdivision (b).
 Federal regulations require that TMDLs be incorporated into the state’s water quality management plan.
 The Los Angeles Water Board’s Basin Plan is the water quality management plan for the Los Angeles Region along with statewide water quality management plans.
 Amendments to the Basin Plan are the mechanism by which the Los Angeles Water Board takes quasi-legislative actions.
 Moreover, TMDLs are a program of implementation for existing water quality objectives, and are, therefore, appropriately a component of the Basin Plan under Water Code section 13242.
-The necessity of revising the Santa Monica Bay Beaches Bacteria TMDL, Marina del Rey Harbor Mothers’ Beach and Back Basins Bacteria TMDL, Malibu Creek and Lagoon Bacteria TMDL, Ballona Creek Estuary Toxics TMDL, Marina del Rey Harbor Toxics TMDL, Ballona Creek, Ballona Estuary, and Sepulveda Channel Bacteria TMDL, and Ballona Creek Metals TMDL is established in the supporting documents to the TMDLs, and in Basin Plan Tables 7-4.1 through 7-4.3, 7-5.1 through 7-5.3, 7-10.1 through 7-10.3, 7-14.1 through 7-14.2, 7-18.1 through 7-18.2, and 7-21.1 through 7-21.3, 7-12.1 through 7-12.2.
+The necessity of revising the Santa Monica Bay Beaches Bacteria TMDL, Marina del Rey Harbor Mothers’ Beach and Back Basins Bacteria TMDL, Malibu Creek and Lagoon Bacteria TMDL, Ballona Creek Estuary Toxics TMDL, Marina del Rey Harbor Toxics TMDL, Ballona Creek, Ballona Estuary, and Sepulveda Channel Bacteria TMDL, Ballona Creek Metals TMDL, and Implementation Plan for the U.S. EPA-Established Malibu Creek Nutrients TMDL and the U.S. EPA-Established Malibu Creek and Lagoon Sedimentation and Nutrients TMDL to Address Benthic Community Impairments is established in the supporting documents to the TMDLs, and in Basin Plan Tables 7-4.1 through 7-4.3, 7-5.1 through 7-5.3, 7-10.1 through 7-10.3, 7-12.1 through 7-12.2, 7-14.1 through 7-14.2, 7-18.1 through 7-18.2, 7-21.1 through 7-21.3, and 7-42.1 through 7-42.2.

 The Amendments must be submitted for review and approval by the State Water Board and OAL.
 The Amendments will become effective upon approval by OAL.
 Once effective, a Notice of Decision will be filed with the California Natural Resources Agency.